Goooler/golang-gradle-plugin/CONTRIBUTING.md

 6. Run `./gradlew lint` to check for lint issues
 7. Optionally, run `./gradlew build` to run compilation, tests, and standard verification tasks configured for the project

-## Code Style Guidelines
-- Follow the Google Kotlin Style Guide
-- Use ktfmt for automatic formatting
-- All public declarations must have explicit visibility modifiers
-- Add KDoc comments for public APIs